Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability: Evading the Impossibility Result: The Strategy at a High-Level

 \section{Evading the Impossibility Result: The Strategy at a High-Level}

 The rest of the paper is devoted to show that it is possible to circumvent the impossibility in Theorem~\ref{theo-impossibility}.
-Roughly speaking, it will argue that linearizability of \emph{any} implementation \m{A} with respect to \emph{any} sequential object $\m{O}$, can be \emph{indirectly} verified through a class of implementations, called \RV.
-Somewhat surprisingly the class \RV can be verified under a \emph{stronger} definition of the distributed runtime verification problem.
-This section gives a high-level perspective of the strategy followed in the next sections, and introduces the stronger version of the distributed runtime verification problem that will be studied.
+Roughly speaking, it will argue that, for any sequential object $\m{O}$, linearizability of any implementation \m{A} of \m{O} can be \emph{indirectly} verified through a class of implementations that we call {\emph{Distributed Runtime Verifiable} (\RV)}.
+Perhaps somewhat surprisingly, {the class \RV can be verified with respect to a \emph{predictive} variant of the distributed runtime verification problem, in which, generally speaking, a verifier \m{V} is allowed to report a \emph{false negative} as long as \m{V} ``predicts'' that \m{A} is not linearizable, namely, \m{V} has evidence of a non-linearizable execution of \m{A}.} This section gives a high-level perspective of the strategy followed in the next sections, and introduces the predictive variant of the distributed runtime verification problem.

-The impossibility in Theorem~\ref{theo-impossibility} basically comes from the inability of the processes to capture the actual history of an arbitrary implementation \m{A}.
-Since the processes are asynchronous, a delay of arbitrary length can happen between the steps in Lines~\ref{L05} and~\ref{L06}, and between the steps in Lines~\ref{L07} and~\ref{L08}, in the generic verifier in Figure~\ref{fig-verifier}.
-Thus, basically the processes are only able to capture a history of~\m{A} where the operations might be ``stretched''.
-Figure~\ref{fig-stretch} exemplifies this situation.
-Let $E$ denote the actual history of $\m{A}$ and $E'$ denote the history of \m{A} captured by the processes.
-Hence history~$E'$ only ``sketches'' the actual history $E$.
-Actually, $E'$ might be less restrictive to be linearized (with respect to some sequential object) as some operations that do not overlap in $E$ might actually overlap in~$E'$ (see the history at the bottom in Figure~\ref{fig-stretch}).
-Thus we have:
+The impossibility in Theorem~\ref{theo-impossibility} comes from the inability of the processes in any verifier \m{V} to detect the actual history of an arbitrary implementation \m{A}.
+The history is ultimately defined by the order of occurrence of local events of processes (invocations and responses).
+Since the processes are asynchronous, a delay of arbitrary length can happen between the steps of a process in Lines~\ref{L05} and~\ref{L06}, and between the steps in Lines~\ref{L07} and~\ref{L08}, in the generic verifier in Figure~\ref{fig-verifier}.
+Thus, basically the processes are only able to detect a history of~\m{A} where the operations might be ``stretched''.
+Figure~\ref{fig-stretch} schematizes this situation when \m{A} is a queue.
+Essentially, this is the main argument in the proof of Theorem~\ref{theo-impossibility}.

+Let $E$ denote the actual history of $\m{A}$ and $E'$ denote the history of \m{A} detected by the processes.
+Hence, the history~$E'$ only ``sketches'' the actual history $E$.
+Actually, it can be that $E'$ is linearizable despite $E$ being non-linearizable, as some operations that do not overlap in $E$ might actually overlap in~$E'$ (see the example at the bottom in Figure~\ref{fig-stretch}).
+Thus, we only have the following implication: